thewtex/thesis/introduction/background_and_significance.rst

 averaged, they do not necessarily correspond to the same coordinate system orientation (eigenvectors of the strain matrix).
-It is natural to try to extract 'radial' and 'circumferential' components of the strain tensor when dealing with a transverse view of an artery, because these coorespond to the direction of the principal components for a simple cylinder.
-However, determination of the radial and circumferential directions introduces additional noise whether the center of the lumen is used as a reference [Hansen2009]_ or the local curvature at the luman-artery interface [Lin2008]_ must be determined for each image.
+It is natural to try to extract 'radial' and 'circumferential' components of the strain tensor when dealing with a transverse view of an artery, because these corespond to the direction of the principal components for a simple cylinder.
+However, determination of the radial and circumferential directions introduce additional noise since the center of the lumen is used as a reference [Hansen2009]_ or the local curvature at the luman-artery interface [Lin2008]_ must be determined for each image.
 Furthermore, radial and circumferential directions are not very meaningful when dealing with the structure of a complex plaque as opposed to a